krakrukra/PocketAdmin/README.md

 they are not intended to be included in any other files.

 for your convenience, a pre-built binary firmware image is available in
-/extra/ directory. the name format is like this: firmware\_RRNNNNNNNNNN,
+/extra/ directory. the name format is like this: firmware\_RRNNN, where
-RR stands for board revision, NNNNNNNNNN stands for firmware version.
+RR stands for board revision (11 = rev 1.1) , NNN stands for firmware version.
-For example, firmware\_120000000002 means board revision 1.2, firmware version 2
+For example, firmware\_12003 means board revision 1.2, firmware version 3

 ## directories info